Top myths about eating well that I think are restrictive and can be very misleading if taken at face-value:

 Is there a need to cut out entire food groups when you take care of the factors that influence fat loss/gain first?
 Absolutely not.
 The science-based approach is a sustainable one.
 No amount of cutting out food groups (for no reason, except if there are allergies) or restricting will work long-term.
 Those methods can also break/damage your metabolism.
 A dysfunctional metabolism will not be fixed by restricting foods if it doesn't respond to any food the way that it should in the first place.
 Fix the metabolism first, the rest will follow.
 Of course, eating well most of the time helps, but it is not the only factor.

 In essence, our method causes an individual to burn more than they consume through the right fitness/nutrition program all without restriction.
 We trigger the right metabolic speed increases and take care of all the factors that go into fat loss, which is far beyond the "calories in" vs. "calories out" equation.
-CICO (calories in vs. calories out still matters); however, it is not the only consideration.
+CICO (calories in vs. calories out still matters); however, it is not the only consideration (there are hormonal and other considerations to take into account that are beyond the scope of this post).